Yee-Brian14/primary_completion_rate/README.md

-# It's Elementary!: Modeling Global Primary School Completion Rates
+# It's Elementary! : Modeling Global Primary School Completion Rates
-#### A linear regression model for primary completion rates
+#### A Linear regression model for primary completion rates

 We were tasked with the challenge of selecting a topic to explore, finding data around that topic, and creating a linear regression model to predict some variable in the data.
 We focused on global education, deciding to attempt to model primary school completion rates.
 Education is, after all, the key to an individual's agency.
 With greater education comes a greater understanding of the world around you and a greater ability to try and solve the problems you see.
 Anyone can go into a foreign country and try and fix what they perceieve to be a problem, but by increasing the education level of citizens in that country, agency is placed in the hands of the people to improve what _they_ believe needs to be fixed.
 It was our hope that our model might shed light on what factors are important to primary school completion.